Getting the best out of your qualifying work experience

 - You could also think about supplementing your QWE by gaining additional experience elsewhere, for example by volunteering at a law clinic.
 Remember, your QWE can be gained in up to four organisations and can be paid or unpaid.

-You should record your QWE to make sure you can demonstrate how it has provided an opportunity for you to develop some or all of the competences in the Statement of Solicitor Competence, and over what time.
+Record your QWE so you can show how it’s provided an opportunity for you to develop some or all of our competences (minimum of two).
 In doing so, you should consider:

 - whether the organisation has a system or process in place to help you record your experience.
 If not, you can use our training template to help you.
 Your organisation should support you with collating your evidence.